VinceStaL/Simple-Note-Chrome-Extension/README.md

 - All notes are encrypted using AES encryption before being stored locally.
 - Your data never leaves your browser, ensuring maximum privacy.

+## Installation
+You can get this extension at Chrome Web Store https://chromewebstore.google.com/detail/simple-note/paacjligoklhndalflbcghimfiahfbmc